Behavioral Threat Assessments and Management

 Role

-Behavioral threat assessment teams and programs are designed to address any behavior that raises concern that a person or situation may pose a danger to the safety of the campus.
-The UIC BTAT establish a set of common-sense behavioral thresholds, and when the team is in possession of information that an individual has crossed one of these thresholds, university personnel respond with one or more strategies, which may include, but is not limited to:
+Behavioral threat assessment teams and programs are designed to address any behavior that raises non-imminent (non-emergency) concerns that a person or situation may pose a danger to the safety of the campus.
+UIC BTAT establish a set of common-sense behavioral thresholds, and when the team is in possession of information that an individual has crossed one of these thresholds, university personnel respond with one or more strategies, which may include, but is not limited to:

 Responsibilities